 Criminal Justice & Corrections Schools in South Carolina

-In terms of popularity, Criminal Justice & Corrections is the 10th most popular major in the state out of a total 260 majors commonly available.
+A Criminal Justice & Corrections major is the 8th most popular major in this state.

 Education Levels of Criminal Justice & Corrections Majors in South Carolina